ArrakisFinance/vault-v1-periphery/README.md

     )
 ```

-- if AddLiquidityData.gaugeAddress is filled, this function will stake the LP tokens in the gauge after depositing to the vault.
+- if \_mintData.gaugeAddress is filled, this function will stake the LP tokens in the gauge after depositing to the vault.

 ## removeLiquidity

 ```
 function removeLiquidity(
-    IArrakisVaultV1 pool,
     RemoveLiquidityData memory _removeData
 )
     external